72nd anniversary of UN resolution on plebiscite in Kashmir marked

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The rare and historic pictures on international diplomacy in world body’s early years depicting memorable phase of the struggle obtained from the United Nations (UN) New York-based library through special arrangements were put on display Tuesday in the federal capital’s mega shopping mall to mark 72nd anniversary of the UN resolution on Kashmir plebiscite.
+ISLAMABAD: The rare and historic pictures on international diplomacy in world body’s early years depicting memorable phase of the struggle obtained from the United Nations (UN) New York-based library through special arrangements were put on display Tuesday at federal Capital’s mega shopping mall to mark 72nd anniversary of the UN resolution on Kashmir plebiscite.

 It appealed to the European Parliament, the Shanghai Cooperation Organisation, OSCE, ASEAN, Saarc, the Arab League, and the OIC to recognise the right of Kashmiri people to self-determination, and view it as the unfinished agenda of the freedom movement that led to the independence of both Pakistan and Indian in 1947 through a democratic and legal struggle where people voted to join either Pakistan or India after the departure of British forces from the region.
 India sought UN help in 1948, culminating in the UNCIP resolution of January 5, 1949.
 The YFK reminded the world of the democratic nature of this resolution.
 The first clause reads: “The question of the accession of the State of Jammu and Kashmir to India or Pakistan will be decided through the democratic method of a free and impartial plebiscite”.
 It urged the UNSC to seize itself of the ongoing humanitarian crisis in Kashmir, where India’s military occupation authorities have been found involved in arbitrary and extrajudicial killings, enforced disappearances, denial of basic civil liberties, and the use of rape as a weapon of war.
 “We urge the world body to play its key role in resolving the Kashmir dispute for perpetual peace, progress and prosperity in South Asia,” it added.